 Second, the UKGC should also partner and work out an agreement with other regulatory bodies in other parts of the world in having a master list of all online casino sites in the world.
 Therefore, instead of only banning sites that are registered under the UKGC, the UKGC can now also ban sites that are registered with other countries.
-This will help increase the list of online sites that are being covered by gamstop and as experts in the not UK casino world we believe to be more effective than the current state of things.
+This will help increase the list of online casinos not covered by gamstop and I believe to be more effective than the current state of things.

 All in all, with the current quarantine measures that are put in place to help slow down the spread of the pandemic, many people are finding ways of alleviating their boredom.
 For problem gamblers, their comfort is to withdraw back to that online casino for some form of thrill and excitement.
 Being the regulatory body of the UK, the UKGC should do more to help curb the issues of problem gambling as it speaks to a wider social problem.
 While the UKGC already has an existing measure, this measure is insufficient and ineffective.

 In this article, I have proposed two ways that the UKGC can explore in helping UK citizens fight problem gambling.
 The first involves working with technology companies to upgrade their existing algorithms to detect and ban sites that are not even registered with gamstop.
 The second requires working with other regulatory bodies to beef up their existing list of online casino sites in the world.